sourcedevelopersdotcom/video_service_api/README.md

   include FastJsonapi::ObjectSerializer
 	cache_options enabled: true, cache_length: 1.hour
 ```
-We have set in this case a TTL of 1 hour for the cache register for an example purpose, but it also will expire and be regenerated if there's a modification with a CRUD operation.
+We have set in this case a TTL of 1 hour for the cache register as an example purpose, but it also will expire and be regenerated if there's a modification with a CRUD operation.
-We'll do that implementing the required `cache_key` method in the corresponding model.
+We'll do that implementing the required `cache_key` method in the corresponding model as the [documentation](https://github.com/Netflix/fast_jsonapi#caching) specifies.

 #### Controller responses caching